 Now let's jump into what we call Altar Supplies in the list below.
 Please note that this list is to help get you started but by no means are all these things required to make an altar:

 Candles: A personal favourite item for my altar is a candle, or in my case many candles.
 Candles can serve as a representation of the element of Fire and should be placed in the South if that is the direction you're choosing to go.
-Colour correspondence with candles can also become a part of your altar.
+Candle colour correspondence can also become a part of your altar.
 They can be specific to the season or the intention, such as orange and yellow candles for the Summer Solstice, or purple and white for your ancestors altar.
 Candles are also used in and as spells; they can be dressed with herbs, resins, and oils or placed on top of spell jars for sealing in intentions.
 You will always find white and black candles on my altar for both protection and purification.
 When burning herbs, woods, papers, or bay leaves I always use the flame from a candle to do so.

 Candle Holders + Snuffers: Of course, with candles come candle holders.
 You will want something that can catch the wax if you prefer to keep your altar free from dripping pools.
 Personally, I use brass candle holders that then sit on various metal trays so the wax has something safe to drip on.
-And when I'm ready to do a wax cleanup after I've burned down all of my candles the wax almost always just pops off of the metal surface for easy cleaning.
+And when I'm ready to do a wax cleanup after I've burned down all of my candles, it almost always just pops off of the metal surface for easy cleaning.
 For smaller spell candles you can use chime candle holders.
 However, when doing larger spells that require many spell candles having several candle holders may not be the most cost effective.
 In these situations you can use a plate, or a tray, then heat the bottom of your candle safely until the wax starts to melt, place the bottom of the candle down onto the dish, holding it until the wax cools, then it should be safely secured.
 If not, try again.
 In a bowl you can use sand or salt as a base to hold your candles as well.
 You'll likely need enough to cover the first centimetre or two of your candle and that should be stable enough to keep them from falling over.

 Chalices or cups are the perfect vessel for holding any and all liquids, whether it be water for the element, wine, tea, or honey for offerings.

-Shells are great to represent the Water element.
+Shells are great to represent the water element.
 Keep in mind that shells were and are often used in many closed Indigenous practices through the Coastal Americas for many reasons and beliefs, as they were more than just a bowl for ashes.
 I personally do not use them for burning herbs and incense as it does not feel appropriate for my practice.
-And I encourage to sit with yourself and decide if a shell is a necessary tool for you.
+And I encourage you to sit with yourself and decide if a shell is a necessary tool for you.

 Crystals: Crystals can be an essential part of your altar, tapping into their energy to further enhance your magical workings is a major reason you'll find these on someones altar.
 Just remember that you don't need to have ALL the crystals to get started, or big spheres, or huge geodes, or giant pieces that cost a small fortune.
 That tumbled piece of Rose Quartz in your pocket can hold just as much power as a giant Rose Quartz sphere.
 Crystals can be your representation of the Earth element (place in the North if that is the intention) but different crystals can also be a representation of each element as well.
-You can choose which crystal energy best works for the intentions of your altar, such as an altar devoted to self-love and care you may choose Rose Quartz, Rhodonite, and/or Sodalite to amplify that energy every time you tend to it.
+You can choose which crystal energy best works for the intentions of your altar, for example an altar devoted to self-love and care you may choose Rose Quartz, Rhodonite, and/or Sodalite to amplify that energy every time you tend to it.

 If you're new to crystals and would like some help deciding where to start and how to cleanse them, check out our other blog posts for more info!